AntonioND/gbt-player/README.md

 GBT PLAYER  v3.0.0
 ==================

-A music player library and converter kit for Game Boy that can be used with RGBDS [RGBDS](https://github.com/bentley/rgbds).
+A music player library and converter kit for Game Boy that can be used with [RGBDS](https://github.com/bentley/rgbds).

 Licensed under the BSD license.